The oldest public wildflower garden in the United States

 Above and Below: The nut is covered by a very thick husk that matures to a dark-brown to blackish color (2nd photo above).
 The husk splits along 4 lines.
 The nut inside is lightly flattened, angled, whitish to light brown.

-Uses: Shagbark Hickory wood is hard, tough and resilient.
+Uses: Shagbark Hickory wood is heavy, hard, tough and resilient.
+On the Janka Hardness Scale hickory rates 1820 compared to Red Oak at 1290 or Hard Maple at 1450.
 The inner heartwood is close grained and was long used to make wooden wheels and spokes.
 It currently is used in furniture, flooring, tool handles and sporting goods.
 It imparts a hickory taste to foods when smoked with this wood.
 The nuts are highly prized by wildlife.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.